-If you want to strengthen your relationship, it is important that you ask yourself a few introspective questions from time to time.
+One of the best ways to strengthen your relationship, and make it healthier is by asking yourself a few important and introspective questions from time to time.

 Fortunately, if you get better at asking the right questions, your relationship will improve rapidly as a result.